HaruYQing/vera-assignment/README.md

 - The application uses JSONPlaceholder as a mock API, which means that while delete operations appear to work, they don't actually modify the server data.
 - For demonstration purposes, the email "Eliseo@gardner.biz" is used to simulate a logged-in user.
 This user can delete their own comments (the first comment on the first post).

+## Development Process

+This project was completed over several shorter work sessions, totaling approximately one full working day of effort.